Yeat: 2025–present: Dangerous Summer and A Dangerous Lyfe

-In March 2025, Pitchfork confirmed in an article that Yeat and Don Toliver would be releasing a collaborative album in 2025, alongside headlining the Summer Smash 2025 festival together on June 20, 2025, however the statement regarding the album was later removed from the article.

-On October 6, 2025, Yeat made his runway debut at the Vetements SS26 show, alongside other names, such as Ice Spice, Kelly Rutherford, and Michèle Lamy, amongst others.
+In March 2025, Pitchfork confirmed that Yeat and Don Toliver would release a collaborative album in 2025, alongside headlining the Summer Smash 2025 festival together on June 20.
+Pitchfork later deleted the album announcement.
+On July 18, 2025, Yeat released "I'm Yeat", the lead single on his seventh EP, Dangerous Summer.
+On August 1, 2025, Yeat released Dangerous Summer.
+On October 6, he made his runway debut at the Vetements SS26 show, alongside Ice Spice, Kelly Rutherford, and Michèle Lamy, among others.
 At ComplexCon, Yeat showcased his new Nike Air Max Goadome boot.
+On November 22, he debuted in Roblox in a collaboration with the game Dead Rails.

+On February 26, 2026, Yeat and EsDeeKid to release their single "Made It on Our Own".
+On March 27, Yeat released ADL.
+On May 14, he was featured on "Fuëgo", the third and final lead single on Bnyx's debut studio album, GENESIS FM, alongside Bizarrap and Peso Pluma.
+On June 17, Yeat released "Million Dollar Minion", in promotion of Illumination Studios' movie Minions & Monsters.

 Musical style

-From the start of his career, Yeat has utilized Auto-Tune-infused vocals.
-In 2021, he adopted a more aggressive and synth-based sound, joining a growing group of rappers that used "rage beats", a sound that became a SoundCloud staple influenced by the lively vocal deliveries and EDM, Future, and Young Thug.
-Yeat has stated the latter two are some of his biggest inspirations.
+Yeat uses Auto-Tune-infused vocals.
+In 2021, he adopted a more aggressive and synth-based sound, joining a growing group of rappers who use "rage beats", a sound that became a SoundCloud staple influenced by EDM, Future, and Young Thug.
+Yeat has said the latter two are among his biggest inspirations.
 He also cited American rapper T-Pain as one of his biggest influences growing up, calling him "The GOAT of Auto-Tune".
-Yeat's signature vocal preset is based on a vocal chain given to him by formerly frequent collaborator and fellow musician Weiland.
+Yeat's signature vocal preset is based on a vocal chain given to him by his formerly frequent collaborator Weiland.

-On 2093, Yeat uses a more futuristic and experimental sound, using elements of rage rap and electro in his songs.
+On 2093, Yeat uses a more futuristic and experimental sound, with elements of rage rap and electro.

-Yeat has also been noted to employ a unique lingo in his music, coming up with ad-libs and phrases such as "twizzy", "krank", and "luh geeky", and often referring to luxury SUVs as "Tonka trucks" or "Tonkas" in his lyrics.
-His father was one of the inspirations for him creating these unique words, as he himself would make up his own words when Yeat was a child.
+Yeat has employed unique lingo, ad-libbing phrases such as "twizzy", "krank", and "luh geeky", and calling luxury SUVs "Tonka trucks" or "Tonkas".
+His father often made up words when Yeat was a child.

-Certain aspects of Yeat's music have led him to be associated with various Internet memes and trends, especially the frequent use of bell sounds in his music; an example being one of his breakout songs, "Get Busy", in which he raps "This song already was turnt but here's a bell" followed by the ringing of bells throughout the rest of the track.
+Certain aspects of Yeat's music have led him to be associated with various Internet memes and trends, especially his frequent use of bell sounds; in "Get Busy", he raps, "This song already was turnt but here's a bell", and bells ring for the rest of the track.